openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

      - node-2
 ```

 At the same time, you must set env variables in the Local PV LVM CSI driver daemon sets (openebs-lvm-node) so that it can pick the node label as the supported topology.
-It add "openebs.io/nodename" as default topology key.
-If the key does not exist in the node labels when the CSI LVM driver register, the key will not add to the topologyKeys.
-Set more than one keys separated by commas.
+It adds "openebs.io/nodename" as the default topology key.
+If the key does not exist in the node labels when the CSI LVM driver registers, the key will not add to the topologyKeys.
+Set more than one key separated by commas.

 ```yaml
 env: